paszu/3DSRepo/Region-Changing.md

 12. Get into the homebrew launcher and launch Downgrade Check
 13. Press A to check titles
 14. Any extra titles can be removed with FBI as they are leftover from the old region (this is optional)
+14. Any missing titles can be downloaded as CIAs with [3DNUS](https://github.com/zoltx23/3DNUS/releases) and installed with FBI
 11. Update your region changed CFW SysNAND to the latest version